-- The file system consists of a collection of files. - When there are a number of files kept in the secondary memory, it is better to keep the files organized. - For example, similar types of files can be grouped and the group can be given a name. - This group is called a directory. - Many directories can be grouped under another directory and so on. - Thus, the directory structure organizes and provides information about all the files in the system. - This forms the file system. - To physically or logically separate large collections of directories, partitions are maintained. - Each partition can have a different file system.
+- The file system consists of a collection of files. - When there are a number of files kept in the secondary memory, it is better to keep the files organized. - For example, similar types of files can be grouped and the group can be given a name. - This group is called a directory. - Many directories can be grouped under another directory and so on. - ► Thus, the directory structure organizes and provides information about all the files in the system. - ▶ This forms the file system. - To physically or logically separate large collections of directories, partitions are maintained.